A topic from the subject of Analysis in Chemistry.

 Data Analysis

-Data analysis is an important part of biochemistry.
-The data from experiments can be used to determine the concentration of a substance, the activity of an enzyme, or the movement of molecules through a metabolic pathway.
+Data analysis is crucial in biochemistry.
+Experimental data determines the concentration of a substance, enzyme activity, or the movement of molecules through a metabolic pathway.

 Applications